Zhenhao-Zhang/Transfer-learning-for-regression-under-differential-privacy/README.md

 # Transfer-learning-for-regression-under-differential-privacy
 Python code for the algorithm.

-The main functions are in "functions.py" .
+The main functions are in "function.ipynb" .

-An example is provided in "examples.ipynb" .
+An example is provided in "example.ipynb" .